LyraSilverr/LyraSilverr/README.md

 🌙**Away and or sleeping:** probably Afk doing something for a moment, will be back soon!

-⛔**Busy and or sleeping:** I might not respond immediately since I am not in pt/in a different app or something, whisper to interact!!
+⛔**Busy and or sleeping:** I might not respond immediately since I am not in pt/in a different app or something, whisper to interact!! (can be also interpreted as away)

 🗨️**Looking for chat:** Never use this.